"Don't use interns to fetch coffee. Period."

 How did you design your business?

-My mothers were medical transcriptionists at a local orthopedic clinic in Nashville for 30 years.
-During his tenure, my parents divorced.
-At the time, I was 15 and hanging out in the clinic dining room.
-I worked up to their medical records department to help me out until they finally put me on their payroll, earning $4.25 an hour.
-I worked there in medical records all through high school.
-When I was in high school, my father passed away.
-I was unsure of many things, including who I wanted to be.
-I attended a local community college for two weeks before dropping out and resuming my medical records work.
-My father was an entrepreneur, owning a printing company for over 15 years before his death.
-I approached my boss at the time and asked if I could take over the processing of medical records (we were using a national company at the time, which is now one of my biggest competitors).
-With $50 in my account, I asked my mom to sign up for AOL at Best Buy so I could get a gift card (I had no credit at the time).
-In 2000, Best Buy was offering $500 for listing with AOL.
-I took the gift card and bought a photocopier.
-I would use this photocopier to copy medical records for the first two years in business as I grew.
-Over the past 17 years, MediCopy has grown into a team of nearly 100 employees, more than 1,500 medical practices and hospitals in 44 states.
+My mother was a medical transcriptionist at a local orthopedic clinic in Nashville for 30 years.
+During her tenure, my parents divorced.
+I was 15 at the time and spent time in the clinic waiting room.
+I worked my way up to the medical records department, where they eventually put me on payroll at $4.25 an hour.
+I continued there through high school.
+When my father passed away during my high school years, I was uncertain about my future.
+I attended a local community college for two weeks before dropping out and returning to medical records work.
+My father had been an entrepreneur, running a printing company for over 15 years.
+I approached my boss and asked to handle the clinic's medical records processing (they were using a national company at the time, now one of my biggest competitors).
+With just $50 in my account and no credit, I had my mom sign up for AOL at Best Buy to get a $500 gift card promotion in 2000.
+I used it to buy a photocopier, which I relied on for copying records in my first two years.
+Over the past 17 years, MediCopy has grown to nearly 100 employees, serving more than 1,500 medical practices and hospitals across 44 states.

 What challenges did you face when first growing your business?